mattermost/docs/source/deploy/deploy-aws.rst

 AWS environment, and then installed on a self-managed ("on-prem") Mattermost instance.
 Note that the only AWS-hosted apps available on Mattermost Cloud instances are the ones by Mattermost.

-For details on how to develop and package apps for AWS see `Package / AWS </deploy/package-aws.html>`__.
+For details on how to develop and package apps for AWS see :doc:`Package / AWS </deploy/package-aws>`.

 There are three steps required to enable AWS applications on a self-managed Mattermost instance.